carsonkk/carsonkk.com/content/articles/0000--hello-world/index.md

 ## gatsby-remark-images

 Creates responsive images with additional effects.
 See the [Images](#images) section above, specifically the internal file example.
 Full documentation can be found [here](https://www.gatsbyjs.org/packages/gatsby-remark-images/)

+## gatsby-remark-copy-linked-files

+Allows for linking of files for download such as `.pdf`'s, as well as rendering of `.gif`'s and `.svg`'s.
+See the [Images](#images) section above, specifically the internal file example.
+Full documentation can be found [here](https://www.gatsbyjs.org/packages/gatsby-remark-copy-linked-files)

 ## gatsby-remark-embed-video